 Bolus for the basal.
 For people who use insulin pumps, one way to have more insulin working right after eating and less working several hours later is to give what John Walsh, coauthor of the Pumping Insulin books, calls a “super bolus.”
 This is done by substantially reducing the basal rate for 3 hours before eating, then adding the amount of insulin that wasn’t given as basal insulin to the normal pre-meal bolus.
 For example, if your normal basal rate in the morning is 0.6 units per hour, you could set a temporary basal rate of 10% (90% reduction), for the 3 hours before breakfast, then bolus an extra 1.8 units at breakfast.

 Choose the right medication.
 Two classes of injectable hormones, GLP-1 agonists (exenatide [Byetta, Bydureon], liraglutide [Victoza], albiglutide [Tanzeum], dulaglutide [Trulicity]) and amylin mimetics (pramlintide [Symlin]), have powerful effects on post-meal blood sugar.
 Both GLP-1s and Symlin slow gastric emptying and keep carbohydrates from raising the blood sugar too quickly after meals.
 Symlin, which is a replacement for the amylin hormone (which is lacking in people with diabetes), also helps to diminish appetite and blunt post-meal glucagon secretion.
 GLP-1s blunt appetite and promote the growth of insulin-producing cells in the pancreas of those with Type 2 diabetes.
-So both can contribute to better post-meal blood glucose control.
+So both can contribute to better post-meal high blood glucose control.

 Your choice of oral medication can also impact your after-meal control.
 Sulfonylureas (glyburide, glipizide, glimepiride) stimulate the pancreas to secrete a little extra insulin throughout the day, without regard to meal timing.
 Because these medications fail to concentrate the insulin secretion at times when it is needed most, after-meal blood sugars can run very high.
 There are alternative medications called meglitinides (epaglinide [Prandin], nateglinide [Starlix]) which also stimulate the pancreas but do so in a much faster and shorter manner.
-When taken at mealtimes, meglitinides produce better after-meal control than sulfonylureas.
+When taken at mealtimes, meglitinides produce better after-meal high blood glucose control than sulfonylureas.

 Another class of oral diabetes medications (alpha-glucosidase inhibitors) improve after-meal control by partially blocking the transport of sugars across the intestines and into the bloodstream.
 However, these medications can sometimes cause gas, bloating and stomach upset, so the pros don’t always outweigh the cons.